top of page

 Patterns in Fashion: vi.
 Geometric

-• 1980s Maximalist fashion took inspiration from the bold and abstract art of Pablo Picasso (1881-1973), Wassily Kandinsky (1866-1944) and Paul Klee (1879-1940) and used the patterns in loud and playful garments, from haute-couture to pop music to sporty, casual fashion.
+• The 1980s witnessed the rise of Maximalist fashion, drawing inspiration from the bold and abstract art of Pablo Picasso (1881-1973), Wassily Kandinsky (1866-1944) and Paul Klee (1879-1940).
+These patterns were translated into vibrant and whimsical garments across various styles, from high fashion to pop culture to casual sportswear.

 bottom of page